U.S. flag with dollar bills. Pexels Images.

 Investors interested in Costco’s other key statistics may find more resources on these pages:

-- Costco revenue by country: U.S., Canada, and International,
+- Costco revenue by region: U.S., Canada, and International,

-- Costco number of gas stations worldwide and gasoline revenue.
+- Costco gas station numbers and gasoline revenue,

 Please use the table of contents to navigate this page.